 When you place the meat on the grill, leave it be until you start to see a crust forming on the side that’s in contact with the grates.
 That should be about 2 to 4 minutes depending on how hot your coals are.
 It should go without saying but this goes double for prodding and poking the juice out of your meat.

 You Are Saucing Too Early

-With that being said, you should wait to add it towards the end of the cook.
-You will get much more flavor from it without the risk of burned food.
+With that being said, you should wait to add your sauce until the end of the cook.
+You will get much more flavor this way without the risk of burned food.
 It is best to wait until the last 5-10 minutes to apply the sauce with a brush or mop.

-Leave the poking to the professionals and invest in an easy to read digital thermometer or meat probe.
-This takes all the guesswork out of it and leaves you with the best results every time.
+Leave the poking to the professionals and invest in an easy-to-read digital thermometer or meat probe link this one: ThermoWorks Smoke.
+This takes all the guesswork out of the equation and leaves you with the best results every time.

 Anytime you cook outdoors, several variables can affect the cooking time.
 Some of these include: